 EMT-Paramedics have over 1100 hours additional classroom training plus 500 hours of clinical and field internship time.
 Paramedics administer dozens of medications for a variety of emergent conditions and perform cardiac monitoring via 12-lead EKG, intubate / provide advanced airways, establish IV access and more.

-The majority of the committee voted to recommend that the town hire 4 firefighter/paramedics in the fiscal year which begins 7/1/18 and to begin the transition to providing Advanced Life Support service through the Medfield Fire Department.
-This would effectively add 1 firefighter/paramedic to each shift, and increase the total on duty shift strength from 2 personnel to 3.
+The April 2018 Town Meeting and June 11th override election approved the recommendation to hire 4 firefighter/paramedics in the fiscal year which begins 7/1/18 and to begin the transition to providing Advanced Life Support service through the Medfield Fire Department.
+This will effectively add 1 firefighter/paramedic to each shift, and increase the total on duty shift strength from 2 personnel to 3.
 On-call firefighters would continue to supplement the full time staff for fire and rescue incidents where needed as they do today.
-Considering the additional revenue the town will collect operating at the ALS/Paramedic level, the expected net annual cost increase to the town is $250,000.
-The majority of the Warrant Committee voted to support this proposal.